 So first of all, what exactly is RSV?
-RSV is short for Respiratory Syncytial Virus and it causes infections of the lungs and airways.
-If you’ve got a young baby (especially if they were born prematurely or spent time in the NICU), you've probably heard a bit about RSV already.
-By the age of 2 most children will have had the virus so it’s surprising how common and extremely contagious it is!
+RSV is short for Respiratory Syncytial Virus and it causes infections of the lower respiratory tract.
+Worldwide, RSV is the number one cause of lung disease and long-term lung morbidity.
+If you’ve got a young baby (especially if they were born prematurely or spent time in the NICU), you've probably heard a bit about RSV already - by the age of 2 most children will have had the virus so it’s surprising how common and extremely contagious it is!

 Healthy children and adults usually will get a mild case of RSV with hardly any symptoms.
 It can appear just like a common cold which makes it pretty difficult to tell if a person has it.
 These are some of the early symptoms of RSV, which can last for 1-2 weeks: